The AI Noise Machine

 The mythology machine

-A few weeks ago, a developer named Peter Steinberger released an open-source AI agent framework that went viral almost overnight.
+In February 2026, a developer named Peter Steinberger released an open-source AI agent framework that went viral almost overnight.
 It became one of the fastest-growing repositories in GitHub history2.
 Sam Altman called him a genius.
 Within days, he had joined OpenAI3.

 This is how the noise machine operates.
 A careful thinker publishes something bounded and useful.
 The opportunist swarm strips out the qualifications, amplifies the most dramatic interpretation, and feeds it into the cycle.
 Investors ask questions.
 CEOs summon their teams.
 The original work circulates in a form its creator barely recognises.